cccbr/online-documents/content/docs/030-images/index.md

 ## Attribution

 Acknowledgement of the producers of images is given in an 'Image credits' section at the end of each chapter.
-This is not needed for most of this document, as almost all of the images have been produced by the author.
-As an example, the code for the two images used in this chapter (one of which was taken from *Belfry Upkeep* and was not produced by the author) is as follows:
+This is not needed for most of this document, as almost all of the images have been produced by the author but, as an example, the code for the two images used in this chapter (one of which was taken from *Belfry Upkeep* and was not produced by the author) is as follows:

 ```
 | Figure | Details |